Shadow5634/CS377_Recursive_Thread_Pool/ProjectThreads/README.md

 variable classes such as `recursive_mutex`.<br>
 <br>

-# Part 2: CONDITIONAL VARIABLES
+# Part 2: CONDITION VARIABLES

 Note: Lock and mutex are used interchangeably here to mean mutex.
 We are not discussing semaphores here in any capacity.<br>